guowenbin90/Coding-interview-questions/README.md

 1. determine whether a number x is a power of 2 (x==2^n)  n>0
 2. determine the number of bits that are different between two positive integers
+3. assign a negative number to an unsigned integer